 The vision shared by all the partners of the programme is to contribute towards the National Development Plan and Youth Employment Accord through up skilling graduates and thereby making a significant contribution towards the eradication of unemployment in the country.
 Beyond the R10 million investment over the next two years; the partners will assist the graduates in acquiring relevant work experience through hands on involvement that will ultimately empower and allow for the graduates to gain work place competence, professional networks and reputations within the financial and accounting discipline.

 “Our first 64 graduates have been contracted to work in the offices of the DPW as junior consultants and assist the DPW in managing their audit processes as part of the DPW turn-around strategy.
-KPMG along with the other partners are proud to contribute positively to the socio-economic development of South Africa through the up skilling of graduates.” says Moses Kgosana, Chief Executive of KPMG.
+KPMG along with the other partners are proud to contribute positively to the socio-economic development of South Africa through the up skilling of graduates.” says Moses Kgosana, Senior Partner of KPMG in South Africa.

 The programme is the brainchild of Minister Nxesi who recognised the growing number of unemployment amongst graduates and high turnover in interns at the DPW and then decided to partner with SAGDA to find solutions aimed at attracting and retaining interns, thereby ensuring consistent productivity and ongoing skills development and training within this critical field.
 With 16 years of serving as a hub for the preparation of unemployed graduates for the world of work; SAGDA was able to work with the Ministry in identifying key partners which have led to the formation of this effective public private partnership.